 5.1.
-Quality Management Systems
+Quality Management and Quality Management Systems

-Provide details of the quality management systems in place including any systems that have been certified to an appropriate Australian or International Standard such as the ISO9000 series.
+Provide details of quality management and any quality management systems in place including any systems that have been certified to an appropriate Australian or International Standard such as the ISO9000 series.

 5.2.
-Safety Management Systems
+Safety Management and Safety Management Systems

-Provide summarised details of the Safety Management System in place or evidence of the tenderer's commitment towards establishing such a system, or information that illustrates the tenderer's other systems for managing safety of operations.
+Provide details of safety management and any Safety Management System in place or evidence of the tenderer's commitment towards establishing such a system, or information that illustrates the tenderer's other systems for managing safety of operations.